Most volatile flame war ignitor ever:

 Cats are assholes is what I’m saying.

-Although I do kind of want this one.
+Although I do kind of want .
 He has four ears!

 “Cats are just little dickheads, that’s all. ”